Simpplr Employee Comms & Experience Virtual Summit 2026 for internal communications and EX leaders

 The data makes one thing clear: the importance of internal communications is no longer up for debate.

-We’ll explore what communicators are saying about their business impact, how and where AI is actually showing up day to day, and a question that cuts deeper than most surveys ask: If you were starting over, would you choose internal communications again?
+Together, they’ll explore what communicators are saying about their business impact, how and where AI is actually showing up day to day, and a question that cuts deeper than most surveys ask: If you were starting over, would you choose internal communications again?

-Together, the findings offer a revealing snapshot of the profession today, setting the stage for the rest of the summit and grounding the conversation in real data, real experiences, and the shared questions facing communicators right now.
+The findings offer a revealing snapshot of the profession today, setting the stage for the rest of the summit and grounding the conversation in real data, real experiences, and the shared questions facing communicators right now.

 09:45 AM